tjhickey724/compiler_design/notes/parsing/recursive_descent.md

 * $E \rightarrow T (+ T)*$

 which is implemented with this transformation under the hood.

+## Left factoring
+Another issue is when two productions have the same prefix, e.g.
+* S -> if E then S
+* S -> if E then S else S
+We can resolve this again by introducing a new nonterminal S' and left-factoring the rules
+* S -> if E then S S'
+* S' -> else S
+* S' -> epsilon

+This removes the conflict and can be used to make the grammar LL(1)

 Almost all programming languages can be described by an LL(1) grammar, so this is all we need for compiler design.